 What will need to be submitted to HMRC?

-- Your employer PAYE reference number
+- your employer PAYE scheme reference number

-- The number of employees being furloughed
+- the number of employees being furloughed

 For more information regarding the updated guidance to the Job Retention Scheme contact our expert listed below and for more information regarding COVID-19 visit our Coronavirus hub.

-This article was originally published on 8 April 2020, it was last updated on 14 May 2020.
+This article was originally published on 8 April 2020, it was last updated on 22 June 2020.